Frank Kaminsky: Raptors 905 (2024–2025)

-On December 16, 2024, Kaminsky signed with Raptors 905.
+On December 16, 2024, Kaminsky signed with the Raptors 905.
 On March 16, 2025, it was announced that Kaminsky would miss the remainder of the season after undergoing arthroscopic knee surgery.

+Alvark Tokyo (2025–present)

-On October 7, 2025, during the pre-season game against the Spurs, Kaminsky made a appearance for Guangzhou Loong Lions.
+On October 7, 2025, during the pre-season game against the Spurs, Kaminsky made an appearance for Guangzhou Loong Lions.

+On December 5, 2025, Kaminsky signed with Alvark Tokyo of the B.League.

 National team career

 In November 2019, coach Igor Kokoškov announced that inviting Kaminsky to the Serbian national team was under consideration.